whiz-kid/biostar-central/README.md

 3. Run the server

-		# To check your settings use:
+		# Show your current environment:
-		python3 -m biostar4.manage verify
+		python3 -m biostar4.manage env

-		# To initialize the databases run.
+		# To initialize the database:
-		python3 -m biostar4.manage migrate
+		python3 -m biostar4.manage init

 		# Run the development server on port 8080.
 		python3 -m biostar4.manage runserver 8080

-4. Most settings values will pulled from the environment if available: `MONGODB_NAME`, `MONGODB_URL` etc.
+4. Most settings values will pulled from the environment if available.
    For details see:

 		more biostar4/settings.py